-“A non-occupant co-borrower will not live in the property but will assist you in qualifying and paying for the property,” he says.
+“A non-occupant co-borrower will not live in the property but will assist you in qualifying for the property,” he says.

-Bruce Ailion, Realtor and attorney, adds that a co-borrower “becomes jointly and severally liable for the debt on the loan.
+As Bruce Ailion, Realtor and attorney, explains, a co-borrower “becomes jointly and severally liable for the debt on the loan.
 If you as a borrower are not able to pay back the loan, the co-borrower will be called upon to pay this debt.”

 Marvin Smith with DKR Group LLC is the author of “The Psychology of Credit.”
 He says the co-borrower’s name appears on your loan’s documents and the property’s title.

 “This person’s income and credit history are used to help you qualify for the loan,” Smith says.

 What’s the difference between a co-borrower and a cosigner?

 A non-occupant co-borrower might also be called a “co-signer.”
 As explained above, this person is legally obligated to assume loan repayment when you cannot.
 But they are not expected to make any loan payments.
 They serve as a guarantor on the loan without any ownership interest of the real estate property.